Entertainment • Music • Dance • Interviews • BEAUTY • Reviews • Current Events • Personal Stories • & More •

 The New York raised dancer is inspired by several talented dancers who are from The Big Apple as well.
 Fernandez grew up in a strict, old-fashioned, Dominican household.
 When she made the announcement that she wanted to become a professional dancer, her parents weren’t too excited.
 However, Fernandez was inspired by her mother who always taught her to fight for her dream, no matter how strenuous it might be.
 Even though the “Dance For You” dancer went to school to study cosmetology, she ended up living out her dreams on stage.
 When Fernandez is not on tour, she is back in New York City teaching choreography.
 Fernandez cited the best things about being on tour are the family she makes with her fellow dancers and what she has learned from Beyoncé’s stage presence.

 “Dancing with Beyoncé has taught me how to be a confident performer and artist.
-What she stands for, woman empowerment, and just her as a woman in general, has taught me so much about myself.
+What she stands for, women empowerment, and just her as a woman in general, has taught me so much about myself.
 I just really respect her and look up to her.” — Amandy

 I had the opportunity to speak to Amandy Fernandez about what it means to be a successful Latina dancer, her Grammys performance, and her life motto.